akeneo/pim-helpcenter/content/updates/productivity/2-Import-export.md

-# An easier collaboration with increased import and export capabilities
+# Easier collaboration with increased import and export capabilities

 ## Import and export your reference entity records
 ::: meta-data type="New" ee-only="true" link-to-doc="../articles/import-export-records.html"